gretelai/trainer/docs/index.rst

       gretel configure

 #.
-Train or fine-tune a model using the Gretel API
+Train or fine-tune a model using the Gretel API.

    .. code-block:: python3